Topologies of nodal sets of random band limited functions: Scale-invariant model

 by the number $\widetilde{\Ac}(\tau_{u}F;r) $ of critical points of $F|_{\partial B_{u}(r)}$ (see Corollary \ref{cor:Kac Rice crit ball sphere} and the remark following it immediately), and Recall the definition where $\tau_{u}$ is the translation by $u$, and control $r$ so that $\frac{r}{R}<\epsilon$:

 Note that, by Corollary \ref{cor:Kac Rice crit ball sphere}, for every $r>0$, $H\in H(n-1)$, the functional

 is measurable and is of finite, uniformly bounded, expectation (i.e. $L^{1}$), and hence, by the stationarity of $F$, so are its translations.
+Moreover, the translation map \eqref{eq:translation 2var} is continuous w.r.t. the relevant $\sigma$-algebras as in part (2) of Theorem \ref{thm:ergodicity}.
 It then follows from Theorem \ref{thm:ergodicity} that both and converge to (the same) limit in $L^1$

 Observe that, if we get rid of $\widetilde{\Ac}(\tau_{u}F;r)$ from the rhs of \ref{eq:sandwitch for N(R;S,F)}, then, up to $\pm \epsilon$, both the lhs and the rhs of \ref{eq:sandwitch for N(R;S,F)} converge in $L^{1}$ to the same limit $c(H;r)$.
 We will be able to get rid of $\widetilde{\Ac}(\tau_{u}F;r)$ for $r$ large; it will yield that as $r\rightarrow\infty$, we have the limit where the latter constant is the same as prescribed by Theorem \ref{thm:scal invar count}.
 To justify the latter we use the same ergodic argument on Theorem \ref{thm:ergodicity} yields the $L^{1}$ limit